Korean National Youth Association: Activation

-The Korean National Youth Association set up a training center in Suwon in November 1946 with the support of the U.S. military government and began a one-month training program for the youth.
-At that time, the number of applicants for training reached 20,000.
-200 of them were selected, and the first batch of trainees was announced in December 1946.
-From the 7th grade, female senior trainees were also admitted, and the training was divided into five categories: mental, physical, theory, life, and practical departments.
-In the theory section, more than 20 people, including Jeong In-bo, An Ho-sang, Bae Seong-ryong, and Sulin, take the lecture for a week and 12 hours, and Lee Beom-seok himself worked on the realization of the reality of his country and ways of a new youth movement, revolutionary views of life, revolutionary ethnicity, and the old-country Salvation Movement.
+The Korean National Youth Association established a training center in Suwon in November 1946 with the support of the U.S. military government and conducted a one-month training program for youth.
+According to the organization's records, 20,000 people applied for the program, of whom 200 were selected for the first batch of trainees announced in December 1946.
+Female trainees were admitted from the seventh class onward.
+The training program consisted of five categories: mental, physical, theory, life, and practical training.
+Lecturers in the theory section included Jeong In-bo, An Ho-sang, Bae Seong-ryong, and others, covering topics such as nationalism and youth activism.
+Lee Beom-seok personally lectured on the political situation and his vision for the youth movement.

-The Korean Youth Association has transformed the characteristics of young people, namely their vitality, passion, desire to seek out, self-consciousness, experience, and purity into the productive forces of youth movement and struggle.
-Under Lee Beom-seok's leadership, the trainees formed a powerful nationwide organization by returning to their respective villages and affiliated organizations to form and strengthen the sub-organization of the Jokcheong branch.
-With the expansion of the organization, there has been strong criticism from political circles and some in society that it is an extension of the activities of the Liberation Army, an autocratic movement group, and even a mercenary organization.
+According to the organization's own accounts, it sought to channel the energy of young people into the youth movement.
+The Korean Youth Association has transformed the characteristics of young people, namely their vitality, passion, desire to seek out, self-consciousness, experience, and purity, into the productive forces of youth movement and struggle.
+Under Lee Beom-seok's leadership, trainees returned to their local areas to establish branches of the Jokcheong organization, expanding its reach across the country.
+As the organization grew, it faced criticism from political circles and segments of society, with some characterizing it as an extension of the Liberation Army, an autocratic movement, or a mercenary organization.

-When the Korean National Youth Association was formed in December 1951 as a new party, it held an establishment ceremony at Dong-A Theater in Busan and adopted the platform and constitution, resulting in the creation of two anti-communist parties of the same name.
+Former members of the Jokcheong faction played a central role in establishing the Liberal Party in December 1951, holding an establishment ceremony at Dong-A Theater in Busan.
+They adopted the platform and constitution, resulting in the creation of two anti-communist parties of the same name.
 It is the so-called Liberal Party.
 The pro-opposition Liberal Party was defeated by representative Syngman Rhee as its presidential candidate, and Vice President Lee Beom-seok was defeated, and independent candidate Ham Tae-young was elected in May 1952.